JimDuggan/aimsir17/data-raw/Examples/03 Rainfall Summary/README.md

     ## 25 VALENT…     0     0     0     0     0     0     0     0     0     0
     ## # … with 2 more variables: `11` <int>, `12` <int>

-Finally, we can sum all the rainfall values for each month
+We can sum all the rainfall values for each station by each month

 ``` r
 observations %>%